Sathv-C/Sathv-C/README.md

 ## Hi there 👋
+♂️ he/him

+My name is Sathvik! 😃

+🏫 I am currently a high-schooler.

+🐍 I am currently learning Python.

+⚡ Fun Fact : I have been to the Arctic Circle
 <!--
 **Sathv-C/Sathv-C** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.